 Having the larger-sized tests in place, the necessary refactorings can be done to break the problematic dependencies and introduce a cleaner architecture.
 Subsequently, the implemented test scenarios of the larger-sized tests can be nicely reused to create fast-running small tests, swapping out problematic dependencies with leightweight fake implementations.
 Furthermore, more small tests can be added to further increase the amount of covered business rules.

 While the small tests can be run quickly and often as part of the local development workflow, the larger-sized tests should still be run on a regular basis in order to verify the functionality against the actual dependencies.
-(Drawing from own experience, errors seem to come as often from self-developed business logic as from unexpected behavior of dependencies - be it caused by actual bugs or just by unclear documentation.)
+(Errors seem to stem as often from self-developed business logic as from unexpected behavior of dependencies - be it caused by actual bugs or just by unclear documentation.)

-• Adding useful automated tests to a grown system ex-post can be a laborious - yet worthwile - endavour, which may benefit from first creating larger-sized tests as an intermediate step towards fast and deterministic smaller tests.
+- Adding useful automated tests to a grown system ex-post can be a laborious endavour, which may benefit from first creating larger-sized tests as an intermediate step towards fast and deterministic smaller tests.